Prakersh123/arya_data_validator/readme.md

 ## NUMBER
 - We support following properties
   - ## isInteger: true/false
-      -To check whether the given value is integer or not.
+      - To check whether the given value is integer or not.
   - ## maximumValue: y
       - To check whether the given value is always less than or equal to y.
   - ## minimumValue: y